luzenildo-junior/CSGOApp/Readme.md

 This implementation was made on a M1 Mac and tested on a Intel based mac, so ~~I guess~~ it is working fine in both platforms ~~it runs fine in both of my macs~~
 I used XCode 13.4.1 running on MacOS Monterey 12.5

-To be able properly open 'CSGOTV.xcworkspace', you have to first:
+To be able properly open `CSGOTV.xcworkspace`, you have to first:
 ```
 pod install
 ```

-If something gets wrong just do a 'pod deintegrate' and then 'pod install' again.
+If something gets wrong just do a `pod deintegrate` and then `pod install` again.
 ~~Hope it works~~

 ## About Implementation